davidji99/terraform-provider-herokux/website/docs/r/postgres_mtls_iprule.html.markdown

 # herokux\_postgres\_mtls\_iprule

 This resource manages IP rules for an existing MTLS enabled postgres database.
+There is a hard limit of 60 IP blocks that can be allowlisted per Postgres database.

 -> **IMPORTANT!**
 Deleting and re-adding the same CIDR range to the same MTLS enabled database may cause an unknown server error in Heroku.